RikdeBoer/BotBattler-JS/README.md

   BotBattler-JS is an effective, lightweight (1.4k in size), anti-spam solution for forms.
 It requires no thrid-party site or API.
-As this is a 100% clientside solution, it detects spam the moment the submit button is pressed, without the spammy data travelling across the Internet, thus preventing unnecessary load on your server.
+As this is a 100% clientside solution, it detects spam the moment the submit button is pressed, without the spammy data first travelling across the Internet to be processed, thus preventing unnecessary load on your server.

   ## Description
-  Similar to its more established cousin, honeypot, BotBattler-JS is a non-intrusive approach to prevent forms on your website from being abused by bots aiming to spam your server with inappropriate comments, like advertising, as well as malicious registration or login attempts.
+  BotBattler-JS is a non-intrusive approach to prevent forms on your website from being abused by bots aiming to spam your server with inappropriate comments, like advertising, or malicious registration and login attempts.

   Unlike CAPTCHA-type solutions, BotBattler-JS, works "under the wraps" and does not affect the form workflow or user exerience in any way.

   This combined with the fact that BotBattler-JS is a 100% clientside solution that is easy to install on your site, makes it a great first line of defence - in fact, it may be the only defence you'll need.